 If your kids love Lego, (and who doesn’t?) then take them to History Land.
 Here you will find Lego models of famous Polish battles and historic events.
 When your kids’ capacity for history is sated, set them free in one of the rooms where they can build whatever they want.

-The place is ideal for a rainy day.
+The place is ideal for family fun on a rainy day.

 Plan your visit at the History Land.
 Website